sick-appspace-samples/CommandClient/readme.md

 The location name is changed again and the variables are restored from the stored "private/backup.sopas" file.
 After the restore the location name variable is checked that it is overwritten again by the restore.
 At the end a logout is done on the device.

+### How To Run
 This sample can be run with the emulator.
 The console is printing the actions and a "successfully finished" at the end.
 A file is created in the private AppData folder (refresh).
 This "backup.sopas" file can be downloaded (e.g. drag and drop from the AppData tab) and opened in SOPAS ET